 Steps if you don’t own a swift or ball winder

-So if you don’t have a swift and ball winder its OK.
+So if you don’t have a swift and ball winder it’s OK.
 You can roll your hanks into a ball.
 I still suggest watching the video to see how to untwist the hank and find the strand that goes to the outer part of the hank.
-If you grab the inner strand by mistake its a nightmare.
-Yarn shown Sugar Bush yarns Rapture available HERE
+If you grab the inner strand by mistake, it’s a nightmare.
+The yarn shown here is Alla Prima from WeCrochet.

 Steps if you have a swift